-The three wheel skate is a skate that is mean for speeding.
-With its wheel size ranging from 100mm and above, it gives you a long stretch with every glide.
-If you are into speed skating, we will suggest that you make this skate your option.
+The first three wheel skate is created for speed.
+With its wheel size 90mm and above, it gives you a long stretch with every glide.
+If you are into distance skating, we will suggest that you make this skate your option.

 However with advantages, there comes a disadvantage.
 After all, we can't be convinced of something without weighing two sides of a coin.
 Pricing is a high factor you need to be aware when considering a tri-wheel skate.
 Since larger wheels are definitely more costly and the learning curve to mastering a tri-wheel skate would be longer.

 - Shorter frame for better agility

 - More costly than a four wheel skate as larger wheels are more expensive.

 - Shorter frame makes it easier to fall backwards